ImagingInformatics/hackathon-dataset/README.md

 Other findings: [CT Chest, Abdomen and Pelvis without contrast.]

 Lungs and large airways [Normal. ]
 Pleura: [Normal.
-No pleural effusion or thickening. ]

-Heart and pericardium: [Heart size is normal.
-No pericardial effusion. ]

-Mediastium and hila: [Normal. ]
+No pleural effusion or thickening. ] Heart and pericardium: [Heart size is normal.
+No pericardial effusion. ] Mediastium and hila: [Normal. ]
 Chest wall and lower neck: [Normal. ]

-Vessels: [Atherosclerotic changes in the aorta and coronary arteries.]
+Vessels: [Atherosclerotic changes in the aorta ]

-Bones: [Normal.]

 Liver [Normal.]
 Gallbladder and biliary tree [No calcified gallstones.
 Normal caliber wall.]
 [No intra- or extrahepatic biliary ductal dilation.]
 Pancreas [Normal.]
 Spleen [Normal.]
 Adrenals [Normal.]
 Kidneys and ureters [Normal.]
 Bladder [Normal.]
 Reproductive organs [No pelvic masses]
 Bowel [Normal caliber.]
 Lymph nodes
     Retroperitoneal [No enlarged retroperitoneal lymph nodes.]
     Mesenteric [No enlarged mesenteric lymph nodes.]
     Pelvic [No enlarged pelvic lymph nodes.]
 Peritoneum [No ascites or free air.
 No other fluid collection.]

-Vessels [Normal.]

 Retroperitoneum [Normal.]
 Abdominal wall [Normal.]
 Bones [Normal.]

 Impression

-1. FDG hypermetabolic lesion in the base of the right lung suggests recurrent disease.
+1. FDG hypermetabolic lesion in the base of the right tongue suggests recurrent disease.
 No areas of increased peripheral uptake suggestive of distant metastatic disease

 ---------------------------------------